kkornas/intel-arc-pro-b70-ubuntu-guide/docs/workloads/llama-cpp-vulkan.md

 API Key:
 dummy

-*Note* when using docker the URL may adapted to http://host.docker.internal:8082 depending on your syste and docker network settings!
+*Note* When using the Dockerized Open WebUI, the URL may change to http://host.docker.internal:8082, depending on your system and Docker network settings!

 # Systemd Service for Permanent Use (Optional)